-The Branch policy is to revalue all traded transactions and associated collateral positions on a daily basis.
+HSBC JOH's policy is to revalue all traded transactions and associated collateral positions on a daily basis.
 An independent collateral management function manages the collateral process including pledging and receiving collateral and investigating disputes and non-receipts.

-Currently, the Branch does not apply any collateral to counterparty credit risk.
+Currently, HSBC JOH does not apply any collateral to counterparty credit risk.